DNA: Proximal Policy Optimization with a Dual Network Architecture: Introduction

 In light of this result, we introduce a new algorithm, based on Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, called Dual Network Architecture (DNA).
-We test DNA empirically on a subset of the Arcade Learning Environment (ALE) \cite{bellemare2013arcade} called Atari-5.\footnote{This is a parallel submission.
-An anonymous copy is provided in the supplementary materials.}, Our results show a strong increase in performance compared to both PPO and another dual network model Phasic Policy Gradient (PPG) \cite{cobbe2021phasic}.
+We test DNA empirically on a subset of the Arcade Learning Environment (ALE) \cite{bellemare2013arcade}, Atari-5 \cite{aitchison2022atari}.
+Our results show a strong increase in performance on this benchmark compared to both PPO and another dual network model Phasic Policy Gradient (PPG) \cite{cobbe2021phasic}.
 Our model also outperforms Rainbow DQN \cite{hessel2018rainbow} on four of the five games tested, even under more challenging environmental settings.

 We summarize our contributions.
-First, we provide empirical results showing an order-of-magnitude difference in the noise scale between policy gradient and value learning.
+First, we provide empirical results showing an order-of-magnitude difference in the noise scale between the policy gradient and the value loss gradient.
 Second, we give evidence for the benefit of using low \textit{bias} value estimates for value learning, but low \textit{variance} estimates for advantage estimates.
 Finally, we introduce and justify our dual network constrained distillation algorithm DNA with empirical results on ALE.